 How to do the Stinson Walk in the Gold Coast Hinterland

-History nerds and hikers rejoice!
-The Stinson Walk in Lamington National Park is the next big hike for you to add to your list.
+The Stinson Walk in Lamington National Park is the next big trek to add to your list.

-The walk ticks all the boxes; it’s physically challenging, has an engaging backstory, gorgeous scenery, and a plane wreck.
-Intrigued?
-Walk on, friend.
+This walk ticks all the boxes, and then some.
+It’s physically challenging, has an engaging backstory, gorgeous scenery, and a plane wreck.

 Who or what is Stinson?

-Limited technology in the day meant most of the search was happening almost a 1000kms south near Sydney, where locals reported they heard a plane crash.
+Limited technology meant most of the search was happening almost 1000km south near Sydney, where locals reported they heard a plane crash.

-About a week later, with the wreckage still missing, an unassuming bloke by the name Bernard O’Reilly set out into the Gondwana rainforest, on a hunch.
-He ended up locating the two remaining survivors and spearheading a rescue mission to get them out.
-One survivor had already left the crash site to try and get help.
+About a week later, with the wreckage still missing, an unassuming bloke by the name Bernard O’Reilly set out into the Gondwana rainforest on a hunch.
+He ended up locating the two remaining survivors and spearheaded a rescue mission to get them out.

 The story captured the attention of Australians back in 1937 and remains legendary today.